Austin Bibens-Dirkx: Sultanes de Monterrey

-On February 7, 2022, Bibens-Dirkx signed with the Sultanes de Monterrey of the Mexican League for the 2022 season.
-In 3 starts, he posted a 0–1 record and 6.00 ERA.
+Algodoneros de Unión Laguna

 On May 10, 2022, Bibens-Dirkx was traded to the Algodoneros de Unión Laguna of the Mexican League.
 He made just one start, giving up 4 earned runs in 2 innings pitched.
-Bibens-Dirkx was released by the team on May 17, 2022.
+Bibens-Dirkx was released by the team on May 17.

 Coaching career

-On January 17, 2023, Bibens-Dirkx announced that he had retired from playing and had joined the Toronto Blue Jays organization as a minor league pitching coach.
+On January 17, 2023, Bibens-Dirkx announced that he had retired from playing and had joined the Toronto Blue Jays organization as a minor league pitching coach, joining the High-A Vancouver Canadians.
+In February 2025, Bibens-Dirkx was named the pitching coach of the Blue Jays' Double-A affiliate, the New Hampshire Fisher Cats.